Are You Experiencing Burnout, or Is It Just Work Stress?

-The three key signs that will tell you that you're burning out.
+The three key signs that will tell you when you're burning out.

 Posted Apr 16, 2018

 Years ago, I was diagnosed with depression during my Emergency Medicine residency.
-Given that I was experiencing increasing levels of despair and hopelessness, I do believe that diagnosis was partially correct.
-When I look back, though, I can also see that severe burnout was part of the picture (researchers Iacovides et al. have pointed out that the two conditions can overlap).
+Given that I was experiencing increasing levels of despair and hopelessness, I believe that diagnosis was partially correct.
+When I look back, though, I can also see that severe burnout was part of the picture.
+(Researchers Iacovides et al. have pointed out that the two conditions can overlap.)
 At the time, unfortunately, no one saw or addressed the burnout.

-I ended up quitting my residency and switched to a less stressful type of practice and a much more balanced life.
-I committed to taking care of myself properly and sought out positive activities outside of work, such as dancing and writing.
-I felt dramatically better — shockingly better, actually — within a matter of weeks.
+I ended up quitting my residency and switching to a less stressful practice and a more balanced life.
+I committed to taking care of myself properly and sought positive activities outside of work, such as dancing and writing.
+I felt dramatically better — shockingly better, actually — within weeks.

-We know now that physicians are at extremely high risk for burnout; it affects approximately 50% of us at any given time.
-In the early days of research, they thought that burnout exclusively affected people in the helping professions, such as doctors, nurses and social workers.
-It’s now established that burnout can creep up on anyone, in any type of vocation, if they experience a certain combination of difficult circumstances.
+We know now that physicians are at extremely high risk for burnout: It affects approximately 50 percent of us at any given time.
+In the early days of the research, it was thought that burnout exclusively affected people in the helping professions, such as doctors, nurses, and social workers.
+It’s now established that burnout can creep up on anyone, in any vocation, if they experience a certain combination of difficult circumstances.

 When I was suffering from burnout, I wasn’t aware of what was going on.
-You’d think that 80 hour work weeks and too many night shifts would have been a clue.
-In a way I was lucky that my work life — and I — fell apart, as I was able to rebuild my work and my life into a much healthier, comparatively burnout-proof framework.
+You’d think that 80-hour work weeks and too many night shifts would have been a clue.
+In a way, I was lucky that my work life — and I — fell apart, as I was able to rebuild both in a healthier, comparatively burnout-proof framework.

-Ever since, I have been speaking to different groups and organizations about how to recognize, address and prevent burnout.
-Every time I teach on this subject, people come up to me wide-eyed, afterward, saying “This is what’s wrong with me!
+Ever since, I have been speaking to groups and organizations about how to recognize, address, and prevent burnout.
+Every time I teach on the subject, people come up to me wide-eyed afterward, saying, “This is what’s wrong with me!
 I just thought I was exhausted and stressed.”
-You may react similarly after reading this.

 So how do you know whether the challenges you are experiencing are simply everyday work stress or the signs of burnout?

-For a person to be diagnosed with burnout, all three of these components need to be present:
+For a person to be diagnosed with burnout, these three components need to be present:

 You feel tired all the time.
 You don’t feel up to facing your workday, even if it’s just a normal day.
 You may wake up every morning with a feeling of dread.
 Day after day you feel this, and it doesn’t lift, even after a week off.
 It’s more than likely that you are dealing with heavy workloads or difficult workplace circumstances that are wearing you out.